zeroxraghav/disease-prediction/README.md

 # Disease Prediction ML Project

 This project predicts diseases based on symptoms using a machine learning model.
 It includes a Jupyter notebook for model training and a FastAPI backend for serving predictions.
+The api has been deployed to "Render", here is the endpoint for the api. [https://api-deploy-6wmx.onrender.com/predict](Deployed API)

 ---